Ionospheric Observations from the ISS: Overcoming Noise Challenges in Signal Extraction: Appendix: Mathematical Forms of the Noise Profile Components

-After identifying background timestamps, we separate each background-dominated current profile $I^S_{k_m}(b)$ into instrument baseline and ionospheric signal and apply a profile-fitting procedure that models the noise floor as the sum of three components: a Richards curve, a parabolic curve, and a Gaussian peak.
+We model each background-dominated current profile $I_{km}(b)$ as the sum of three components: a Richards curve, a parabolic baseline correction, and a Gaussian peak.
+This appendix provides the explicit mathematical forms of these components and their parameterizations.